-- Kernel type of Tizen is monolithic and compared to Android OS, and this one is much more lightweight.
+- The kernel type of Tizen is monolithic compared to Android OS, and this one is much more lightweight.

 Raspberry Pi is one of the most used devices for IoT development, and Raspbian is its own operating system.
 Raspbian is highly flexible for Raspberry Pi lines CPUs.
 Raspbian provides a huge number of pre-installed IoT software for general use, experimental, educational purposes, etc. This is a Debian-based IoT Operating System for all models of Raspberry Pi.

 - Active development of Raspbian is still going on as demand for this operating system is increasing.

 - Raspbian Buster and Raspbian Strech are two versions of the Raspbian operating system.

 - The main desktop environment is PIXEL which is a Pi-improved x-window environment.

 - Raspbian uses a computer algebra program “Mathematica” and a version of “Minecraft.”

 - The kernel is similar to the Unix kernel.

 Amazon FreeRTOS is an open-source microcontroller-based operating system for IoT development invented by Amazon.
 Enriched software libraries make it easy to connect with small IoT devices.

 This IoT Operating System uses the cloud service of Amazon Web Service called AWS IoT Core to run the IoT applications.
 The memory footprint is only 6-15kb, making it a more adaptable small, powered microcontroller.